AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 but it still may not be supported by AdGuard products when adding a filter list with `!#else` as a custom one.
 The following products will support it in the mentioned versions or later:

-- AdGuard for Windows, Mac, and Android, running CoreLibs v1.13;
+- AdGuard for Windows, Mac, and Android with [CoreLibs] v1.13;
 - AdGuard Browser Extension v4.2.208;
 - AdGuard v1.11.16 for Safari.